xapids/Hub-Public/Nano Banana/README.md

 In a new Nano Banana chat:

 1. Provide:

-   - The room JSON from step 1.
+   * The room JSON from step 1.
-   - Any subset of the original reference images you want to stay aligned with.
+   * Any subset of the original reference images you want to stay aligned with.

 2. Ask for changes in terms of this model, for example:

-   - “Add a kitchen front along wall w2, under window win_1, about 2 m long.”
+   * “Set `rm = true` on the existing sofa and armchair elements, extend the floor and skirting behind them, and update the JSON.”
-   - “Remove all elems with cat in rm_cat and render r1 and r2 again.”
+   * “Add a kitchen run along wall `w2` under window `win_1`, about 2 m long, with base cabinets and a worktop.”
-   - “Create two new views orbiting around the kitchen area with ids v_kitchen_left, v_kitchen_right and matching renders r_kitchen_left/right.”
+   * “Create three new orbit views around the kitchen area with ids `v_kit1_front`, `v_kit1_left`, `v_kit1_right`.”

-3. The design prompt updates:
+3. The design or view-creation prompt updates:

-   - `elems` (adding new cabinets, appliances, decor, etc.).
+   * `elems` (adding/removing/modifying elements and their `rm` / `repl` flags).
-   - `views` and `render` (new cameras, new outputs).
+   * `views` (adding or updating camera positions).

-4. You then use the updated JSON + images as the input for Nano Banana’s actual rendering pipeline.
+4. Before each render call, keep only the `views` you want images for on that call and delete the rest, then send the pruned JSON to Nano Banana together with the relevant images.

 ---